 Learn Ethical Hacking from our popular Ethical Hacking Course and become proficient in this domain!

 Ethical Hacking Tools and Techniques

-After understanding the importance and meaning of Ethical Hacking, let’s move further and understand the techniques used by Ethical Hackers to protect a system from unauthorized intruders.
+After understanding the importance and meaning of Ethical Hacking, let’s move further in this Ethical Hacking tutorial for beginners and understand the techniques used by Ethical Hackers to protect a system from unauthorized intruders.

 There are various types of attacks that a hacker can perform.
 For example, you are using a social media app, and suddenly, it stops responding to your requests.
 There might be two reasons for this:

 First, some maintenance work might be going on in the app.
 Second, a hacker might be purposely sending unnecessary requests for creating data traffic to disrupt the app’s services.
 The latter type of attack is known as the denial of service, i.e., flooding the target machine with a huge amount of fraudulent requests to disrupt its normal operations.

 As you read at the beginning of this Ethical Hacking tutorial, Ethical Hacking is a vast subject that includes everything related to Cyber Security, such as computer security, types of Cyber Security attacks, securing the network, and much more.